This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 We actually had this recipe on Christmas morning.
 (It tastes particularly good on a holiday, trust me.)
 I forgot about writing the post until I went through my picture folders and ran across it again!
 It was a real head-smacker moment because this recipe is too delicious not to share with y’all.

-To make this overnight breakfast casserole, you’ll need …
+To make this overnight breakfast casserole, you will need …

 Ingredients